JovaniPink/bikesharing/README.md

 # NYC BikeSharing

-> Breakdown of Citi Bike's rider data in New York City in August 2019.
+> Breakdown of Citi Bike's rider data in New York City from August 2019 for insights in starting the same style of business in Iowa.

 ![citi-bikes](resources/citi-bike.jpg)